CarlQLange/chatgpt-arcana.el/readme.md

-# ChatGPT-Jedi
+# Chatgpt-Arcana

 ## About

-ChatGPT-Jedi is an Emacs Lisp package that gives you Jedi powers.
+Chatgpt-Arcana is an Emacs Lisp package that gives you arcane powers.
 Yer a space wizard now, Harry.

-(The name collision with the python Jedi package is coincidence.)

 ## Examples